 Despite being familiar with a very limited number of songs by Tori Amos she’s a music artist that I greatly admire.
 I know she’s a classically trained musician and that she plays the piano.
 As someone who took piano lessons as a kid (can’t say I can play the piano well now) I always love when a musician incorporates piano in songs.
 Listening to a song that has a major piano element to it (like “Cornflake Girl” for example) always makes me happy and in awe (because damn I wish I could play that way, but piano was never my forte).
 Hope one of you out there appreciated that bad music joke.

-When I was living in Dublin I found out that Tori Amos was scheduled to perform a concert, and if I hadn’t been broke I would have gotten tickets.
-And I don’t go to concerts ever, and I never go to concerts for artists/bands I don’t know well, but Tori Amos seems like an expectation to this rule I have.
-When the world reopens and concerts are a thing if I get the chance to see Tori Amos live I will because I just think she’d be a fantastic live performer.
+When I was living in Dublin I found out that Tori Amos was scheduled to perform a concert, and if I hadn’t been broke I would have got a ticket.
+I don’t go to concerts ever, and I never go to concerts for artists/bands I don’t know well, but Tori Amos seems like an exception to this rule I have.
+When the world reopens again if I get the chance to see Tori Amos live I will, because I think she’d be fantastic to see live

 The Tori Amos Albums I’m Listening To This Month